Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ```

 A modifier `suspend` may be used on any function: top-level function, extension function, member function,
-constructor, or operator function.
+or operator function.

-> Note, in the current release local functions and property getters/setters cannot have `suspend` modifier.
+> Note, in the current release local functions, property getters/setters, and constructors
-  This restriction will be lifted in the future.
+  cannot have `suspend` modifier.
+These restrictions will be lifted in the future.

 Suspending functions may invoke any regular functions, but to actually suspend execution they must
 invoke some other suspending function.
 In particular, this `await` implementation invokes a suspending function